-Open evening September 2021 - speech transcript
+Open evening June 2022 - speech transcript

-"Good evening everyone and welcome to The Judd School.
-Thank you for joining us tonight, using valuable fuel reserves, and more importantly for considering this school to be entrusted with your son’s education.
+Good evening everyone and welcome to The Judd School.
+Thank you for joining us tonight, expending expensive fuel to travel here, but more importantly for considering this school to be entrusted with your son’s education.

 Of course, those things we were always known for, remain!
 High quality education, fantastic results and university destinations and a huge range of extra-curricular activities – more of that later.

 While an excellent education is clearly about so much more than results, I am not about to tell you that they do not matter.
 We work tremendously hard to try and support every student to achieve their best and find ways to overcome any difficulties they may have.
 We are very proud that over ¼ of all A levels are graded A*, even before recent grade inflation nationally during the pandemic, and more than ½ of GCSEs receive the top grades, 8 and 9.
 Around half of all students finish with 3 A grades or better at A Level and the majority go on to Russell Group Universities, with more than 20 each year to Oxbridge and a good number to medicine and vet courses.

 To ensure this continuing success we employ highly qualified subject specialists with a passion for their subject and for learning, who inspire young, inquisitive minds and motivate them to push themselves further than curricula require.
 A mixture of young and experienced staff, all of whom share a commitment to also improving themselves and the school through a structured training program.
 Indeed, we value this so highly that we place it front and centre of the week, at 8:30 on a Monday morning, giving your sons and hopefully you too, a more stress free, relaxed start to the week.